mengzzz0628/syllabus.space/FUTURE.md

 MORE IMPORTANT

+- appropriate expiration of email link

-- fix up drag-and-drop to be for file area
+- fix up drag-and-drop to be for file area with multiple upload.

+- fix up .sh startup files

 * https rather than http (joel berger, mojolicious hypnotoad)